-In the various chapters regarding the different forms of arthritis I will explain some of the various known mechanisms of inflammation.
-As the “bad” eicosanoids are associated with the syndrome of insulin resistance (high levels of insulin in the blood), a special diet can stabilize and even cure arthrits and rheumatism.
-Such a diet without refined sugar and with no starches, but appropriate amounts of protein and complex carbohydrates as well as a small amount of fat is the “zone diet” and I can only recommend this to anyone who is afflicted with such a disease (Ref.
+In the various chapters regarding the different forms of arthritis I am discussing some of the known mechanisms of inflammation.
+“Bad” eicosanoids associate with the syndrome of insulin resistance (high levels of insulin in the blood).
+People can eat a special diet to stabilize and even cure arthritis and rheumatism.
+Such a diet contains no refined sugar and no starches.
+It contains appropriate amounts of protein and complex carbohydrates as well as a small amount of fat.
+It is the “zone diet” and I can only recommend this to anyone suffering from such a disease (Ref.
 2).

-- Anything that ages a person faster such as heavy smoking will also lead to accelerated degenerative changes in joints and discs.
+Anything that ages a person faster such as heavy smoking will also lead to accelerated degenerative changes in joints and discs.
 Arthritis and back pain are therefore common among this subgroup of people.

 In the last 10 to 15 years many studies have shown that the various forms of arthritis have an underlying chronic inflammation, which maintains inflamed, swollen joints and causes stiffness and pain.
-The consequence of this is that you can eat to reduce inflammation (thanks to www.arthritistoday.org for this link) as this link shows.
+The consequence of this is that you can eat to reduce inflammation as this link shows.
 It is the omega-6 acids of processed and fast foods that are detrimental to the body’s omega-6 to omega-3 fatty acid ratio.
 It follows that with an increased intake of fish oil (in the form of molecularly distilled omega-3 fatty acids) the inflammatory process gets toned down and may even stop arthritis.